HPCE/hpce-2018-cw3/readme.md

 to produce a single executable called `step_world_v1_lambda`.
 Again, it is up to you where you choose to have it built.

+_If you are using the default makefile, then doing:

+    make bin/your_login/step_world_v1_lambda

+should build it through the magic of pattern matching, then you can run it as:

+    bin/your_login/step_world_v1_lambda
+_

-By making sure the executables have different names and we can still run old versions, we retain the ability to select between different implementations.
+By making sure the executables have different names we can still run old versions, and we retain the ability to select between different implementations.
 Often students - I'm sure not you - resort to #ifdef and commented out code as they develop new versions of existing code.
+This is an alternative approach to that taking in CW1 and CW2: instead of having a switch that allows one program to have multiple implementations, we have multiple programs that can be switched in and out of a pipeline.

 Test your program still does the same as the original implementation in whatever way you think best.
 Note that you have both
 `step_world` and `step_world_v1_lambda`
-available at the same time, and that there are programs like `diff` (posix) and `FC` (windows) which will tell you if two text files are different.
+available at the same time, and that there are programs like `diff` (posix) which will tell you if two text files are different.
 In bash this is particularly easy to do, and it can be incorporated into your makefile if you wish - `make test` is often a good target to have.